Entity relationship diagrams

 Logical data model

-Next up, the logical data model which adds more details to our model.
+Next up … The logical data model which adds more details to our model.

 In this diagram, we add the relationships between the tables using crows foot notation (more on that in a little bit) and add primary and foreign keys to show exactly how they are related.